 Tyler and Ovi are chased by two parties; one by Sanju who wants to rescue Ovi to save his family from the brutal orders of his boss and second Amir’s troop.

-No doubt that the extraction movie’s script is very engaging and moves at a fast pace however, the villains in the movie do not have screen presence and appear too one-dimensional.
+No doubt that the extraction movie’s script is very engaging and moves at a fast pace however, the villains in the movie do not have a screen presence and appear too one-dimensional.
 Amir is just a sadist who loves throwing children from building tops when they do not cooperate; hence the character is very flat.
 Many dialogues in the film are in Hindi and Bengali, which are delivered with a lot of melodrama.
 The fight scenes in the movie look like shots from the game, “Call of Duty”.

 The sympathetic spot is touched by Joe Russo in the scene when the young boy asks Tyler about his emotionally wounded past.
 The climax of the action movie is very intense and has been staged well.
 The beginning of the movie has a few flashes from the climax scene where Tyler is severely wounded with a shot and falls off the concrete.
 The last shot fools us into believing that the hunk mercenary is dead.

 Talking about the chemistry of Hemsworth and Jaiswal, they have managed to take out the best of each other on the screen.
 Their characters gel up very well, where the white guy tries to save the kid from the brown villains.
 In the end, Tyler’s character is painted as the good-bad guy, mostly good, winning the hearts of the audience.